nphorsley59/reference-materials/README.md

 # tmux
 Tmux is a terminal multiplexer; it allows you to create several "pseudo terminals" from a single terminal.
 This is very useful for running multiple programs with a single connection, such as when you're remotely connecting to a machine using Secure Shell (SSH). <br>

 Tmux also decouples your programs from the main terminal, protecting them from accidentally disconnecting.
-You can detach tmux from the current terminal, and all your programs will continue to run safely in the background.
+You can detach tmux from the current terminal and all your programs will continue to run safely in the background.
 Later, you can reattach tmux to the same or a different terminal. <br>

 In addition to its benefits with remote connections, tmux's speed and flexibility make it a fantastic tool to manage multiple terminals on your local machine, similar to a window manager. <br>